 My passions are my faith, reflective writing, and applied philosophy.
 I love to promote my Catholic faith, write, and philosophize.
 In the process I seek to be widely read, rarely recognized, and never followed.
 I do it because it is required; it is life affirming; it is my mission.
-I love to write but shy away from defending.
+I love to write but shy away from defending that which I write.
 My works are based strictly on a gather or disperse mentality.
 If you like them, join me – if not, disperse.
 My reaction to those who challenge me typically is to point them back to what I wrote.
 I will never be clearer in follow up as I am in the original prose.
 The one follow up I am, though, pleased to perform is that of clarification.
 Those seeking to know more will always receive a thoughtful response.

 Not long ago, after years of writing on the “counterrevolution,” I felt inspired by my life-long patroness and guide, St. Joan of Arc, to establish a new phrase “Beyond the Counterrevolution.”
 I see now that this was an anticipation of the blessings I would soon receive.
 It is time to move again, not in a different direction, but forward beyond the point I have reached.